 "PG&E" means Pacific Gas & Electric Company.

-"PG&E City Gate" means the interconnection point of PG&E’s backbone transmission system and PG&E’s local transmission system.
+"PG&E City Gate" means the interconnection point of PG&E’s backbone Gas transmission system and PG&E’s local Gas transmission system.

 "Prime Rate" means the rate of interest announced as the "Prime Rate" from time to time for commercial loans by Citibank, N.A. as established by the administrative body of such bank charged with establishing such rate, as same may change from time to time.